tonlabs/ever-bls-lib/README.md

-# ton-bls-lib
+# gosh-bls-lib

-This library is developed to handle BLS signature for TON blockchain.
+This library is developed to handle BLS signature for GOSH blockchain.
 It is responsible for generation BLS keys and provides basic signing/verification functionality.
 Also it provides aggregation functionality for public keys and signatures.
-Basic BLS functionality is provided by [blst](https://github.com/supranational/blst) library. _ton-bls-lib_ exploits it and adds additional infrastracture and extra data parsing.
+Basic BLS functionality is provided by [blst](https://github.com/supranational/blst) library. _gosh-bls-lib_ exploits it and adds additional infrastracture and extra data parsing.

 Raw BLS signature is a byte array of length 96 (or 48) bytes.
 Each BLS signature is produced initially by some node with unique index _node_index_.
 Also there is some fixed number of nodes for current validation session.
 Node concatenates BLS signature with _node_index_ and _total_number_of_nodes_.
 So it looks as follows.